 Listed companies shall prepare annual financial statements and, as a general rule, interim financial reports for the first three, six and nine months of the financial year.
-The consolidated financial statements shall be prepared in compliance with IFRS and the interim financial reports for the six months of the financial year and the year-end report shall be prepared in accordance with IAS 34.
+The consolidated financial statements shall be prepared in compliance with International Financial Reporting Standards, and the interim financial reports for the six months of the financial year and the year-end report shall be prepared in accordance with IAS4 34 'Interim financial reporting'.
 Companies are entitled to disclose a lighter-form interim management statement instead of an interim financial report for the first three and nine months of the financial year.
-According to the amended Transparency Directive,3 listed companies are no longer obliged to publish quarterly financial information.
-However, member states may require greater disclosure on certain conditions, and in Sweden the obligation to publish quarterly financial information remains.
-The Stock Exchange has set out guidance for preparing interim management statements.
-A company may, however, deviate from the guidance completely or on certain points if it discloses the reporting or statement format that it has chosen instead, and its reasons for doing so, on its website.
+According to the amended Transparency Directive,5 listed companies are no longer obliged to publish quarterly financial information.
+However, Member States may require greater disclosure on certain conditions, and in Sweden the obligation to publish quarterly financial information remains.
+The Stock Exchange has set out guidance for preparing interim management statements statements.
+However, a company may deviate from the guidance completely or on certain points if it discloses the reporting or statement format that it has chosen instead, and its reasons for doing so, on its website.

-Annual financial statements shall be published within four months of the end of the financial year and three weeks before the annual general meeting.
+Annual financial statements shall be published within four months of the end of the financial year and no later than three weeks before the annual general meeting.
 Quarterly financial reports or interim management statements shall be published within two months of the end of the reporting period.

-According to the Securities Markets Act and the Rule Book, the SFSA may impose independently of the Stock Exchange a penalty payment for any failure to comply with the ongoing disclosure obligation, the obligation to disclose periodic information, and the obligation to publish and store regulated information.
+According to the Securities Markets Act and the Rule Book, the SFSA may impose a penalty payment, independently of the Stock Exchange, for any failure to comply with the continuing disclosure obligation, the obligation to disclose periodic information, and the obligation to publish and store regulated information.
 All financial reports shall be made available on the company's website for a minimum of 10 years.